Skip to main navigationSkip to main content

 Clinical information is an application that displays patient health information including, but not limited to, patient demographics, clinical data such as laboratory results, radiology reports, clinical notes, encounters, and CCDs which include problems, allergies, and immunizations.

-KHIE's Event Notificaiton Service enables real-time notifications to end users.
+KHIE's Event Notification Service (CEND) enables real-time notifications to end users.

-Population Explorer is a module of the new KHIE Portal that enables the review of patients encounters in near-real time, as well as offers new functionality, to filter, view details, and export notifications of interest.
-It not only provides accesss to the latest encounters, but it also offers a view of at least six months of encounter history.
+Population Explorer is a module of the new KHIE Portal that enables the review of patient encounters in near-real time, as well as offers new functionality to filter, view details, and export notifications of interest.
+It not only provides access to the latest encounters, but it also offers a view of at least six months of encounter history.

-Panel Processor is the module that enables authorized users to upload patient panels in KHIE that will be utilized to establish patient-provider relationships and for the delivery of event notifications.
+Panel Processor is the module that enables authorized users to upload patient panels in KHIE that will be used to establish patient-provider relationships and utilized for the delivery of event notifications.

-The Consent Tool is a solution supporting substance use disorder treatment (SUD) data sharing, enabling affirmative patient consent.
-This tool is embedded in the KHIE Portal for the seamless clinical workflows.
+The Consent Tool is a solution supporting the sharing of substance use disorder treatment (SUD) data, enabling affirmative patient consent.
+This tool is embedded in the KHIE Portal for seamless clinical workflows.

 What is the HIE Admin Tool?

-It's a tool that enables KHIE Admins to efficiently manage their organization's access to the clinical data in the KHIE Portal and ensure security and compliance related to that access.
-KHIE Admins also use this tool to provision users with access to other KHIE services including Event Notification Delivery, Population Explorer, Panel Proccesor, and the Consent Tool.
+It's a tool that enables KHIE Admins to efficiently manage their organization's access to the clinical data and ensure security and compliance related to that access.
+KHIE Admins also use this tool to provision users with access to other KHIE services including Event Notification Delivery, Population Explorer, Panel Processor, and the Consent Tool.

 What is the Role of the KHIE Admin?

-The KHIE Admin is authorized by a healthcare organization to manage its authorized users' acccess access to clinical data and to other KHIE services.
-KHIE Admins must verify their organization’s users every 90 days.
+The KHIE Admin is authorized by a healthcare organization to train its authorized users and manage users' access to clinical data and to other KHIE services.
+KHIE Admins must conduct a quarterly audit to verify their organization’s users are still permitted to access the clinical data.
+KHIE Admins are responsible for training their authorized users to navigate the KHIE Portal.
+KHIE uses the train-the-trainer approach to ensure KHIE Admins are equipped to master provisioning and training of their authorized users.

 Will KHIE Admins receive a reminder to manage user access?

-Will existing KHIE Admins automatically be transferred to the new HIE Admin Portal?
+Will existing KHIE Admins automatically be given access to the new KHIE Portal?

-When Admins complete the required training prerequisites, they will be officially onboarded to the new HIE Admin Portal.
+When designated KHIE Admins complete the required training prerequisites, they will be officially onboarded to access the new KHIE Admin Portal.

-What training or prerequisites are KHIE Admins required to complete prior to gaining access to the HIE Admin Portal?
+What training or prerequisites are KHIE Admins required to complete prior to gaining access to the KHIE Admin Portal?

-KHIE Admins are required to attend training sessions that provide information about the responsibilities of a KHIE Admin.
-We utilize a train-the-trainer approach to empower KHIE Admins to provision and train authorized users on our clinical tools.
-The training sessions explain the different clinical tools/services available, helping your organization understand how to get the most out of them.
+KHIE Admins are required to attend training sessions that provide information about the responsibilities associated with being a KHIE Admin.
+We utilize the train-the-trainer approach to empower KHIE Admins to provision and train authorized users on the KHIE clinical tools.
+The training sessions explain the different tools and services available, helping your organization understand how to get the most out of them.

 KHIE Admins should attend the following sessions*: